nacheco/project-volt/README.md

 Volt⚡: is a video chat app built with Next.js, WebRTC, Socket.io

-WARNING⚠: At the moment, the application only functions for the client.
-More Info Below.</br>
+WARNING⚠: Due to a recent update to vercel, the server is offline.</br>
-After allowing permission you will be able to see your pretty face 😊.
+After allowing permission you will be able to see your awesome self 😊.

 ![Voly-part1](https://user-images.githubusercontent.com/68613251/167022756-13fce82e-3649-435e-bef5-faeed67e9036.gif)